 Now that you have a baseline understanding of this concept, here are 10 reasons why timeshares are a bad deal.

-It’s an Expensive Investment for a Once-a-Week, Annual Habitation
+It’s an Expensive Investment for an Annual Habitation

 Think that is pricey?
 A luxury timeshare will cost you between $100,000 to $250,000.

-Why would you pay $16,000 up to $250,000 annually for a timeshare property you can only use once a week, or monthly on an annual basis?
+Why would you pay $16,000 up to $250,000 annually for a timeshare property you can only use once on an annual basis?

-If you pay $16,000 for a timeshare, then you’re paying $307 a week to only use it once a week annually.
+If you pay $16,000 for a timeshare, then you’re paying $307 a week to only use it once annually.